Michael Akers: Career

-United Gay Network

 United Gay Network is a production house founded by Michael D. Akers and Sandon Berg.
 Akers has released his films through the company.

-In forming United Gay Network ten years ago, Michael Akers and Sandon Berg aspired not only to promote the genre of "gay films" but also tried to bring gay cinema closer to mainstream cinema.
+United Gay Network aimed to bring gay cinema closer to mainstream cinema.
 As Berg stated in a radio interview, he and Akers were striving to create stories that would crossover to a broader audience.

-Nowhere is this more apparent than in their latest production Morgan.
-Berg said: "I think Morgan is a very universal story.
+Regarding the production of Morgan, Berg said: "I think Morgan is a very universal story.
 I don't think it is gay-specific at all."
 Morgan is the story of a gay and paralyzed young athlete that defies stereotypes and pushes through boundaries.
 The lead character, a young athlete, named Morgan Oliver, is first seen wallowing in a state of depression, drowning his sorrows in beer as he watches bicycle racing (the sport that at once defined his sense of purpose and drove him to his catalytic accident) on television.